zaoyang/30-days-of-web-development/day-08/day-08.cq.md

 Keep playing around with different HTML elements and tags.
 I recommend checking out W3Schools list of HTML tags and elements [here](https://www.w3schools.com/tags/).
 There's a lot we didn't cover, so have at it!

+T>I cover crucial HTML topics in 📗 "How to Become a Web Developer: A Field Guide," including such subjects as attributes, nesting, child/parent relationships, indentations, rending and the Document Object Model.

-Tomorrow we I will introduce CSS - another markup language - that adds style to HTML.
-We _are_ moving away from HTML, but do not take that to mean there is nothing more regarding HTML you need to learn.
+Tomorrow I will introduce CSS - another markup language - that adds style to HTML.
+We _are_ moving away from HTML but do not take that to mean there is nothing more regarding HTML you need to learn.
 We skipped **a lot**.

-T>I cover crucial HTML topics in "How to Become a Web Developer: A Field Guide," including such topics as attributes, nesting, child/parent relationships, indentations, rending and the Document Object Model.
-These last couple of blog posts on HTML should be considered a sneak peek.